zachzurn/thermal/README.md

 <img src="readme/thermal.png" width="124" height="124" style="float:right; margin-left: 30px;">

 > [!WARNING]
 > This project is not yet ready for production use.
-Contributions and feedback are welcome.
+Contributions and feedback are welcome •
+> We are currently doing a major refactor of the rendering code with breaking API changes •
+> We are currently working on adding page mode support in the process.

 # Receipt Renderer in Rust (ESC/POS)
 Thermal is a toolkit for parsing and rendering ESC/POS commands, capable of producing JPEG and HTML outputs.